 Short-term projects: research, pilot, and capacity-building

 Apply for up to $30,000 per Nimble Grant cycle.
-There are three Nimble Grant cycles per year.
+There are three Nimble Grant cycles in 2023, and two cycles in 2024.
 Funding can be used for short-term projects, infrastructure/capacity development, planning, technology improvement, training, or policy and advocacy work.

 Agencies may submit applications for a Nimble Grant at any time.
 Nimble Grants are for a maximum of one year and cannot be renewed.

 Projects funded under Nimble Grants should adhere to the following fundamental principles, ensuring that funds are allocated to projects that adhere to PHPDA’s mission and goals:

 in King County facing health disparities

 and other forms of oppression that negatively impact health outcomes

 for individuals who might otherwise not be served

 seeking to address similar or overlapping health disparities